khaled-11/job-finder-bot/README.md

 > **AWS Account**: You need AWS account to create the Database for the App.
 To create one, go to [AWS website](https://aws.amazon.com/), and sign up for a free tier account.

 > **Google Cloud Account**: You need Google Cloud account to get the custom search API key.
 Also, to generate password for the email will use with nodemailer.
-If you dont have one, go to [Google cloud website](https://cloud.google.com) and signup for free trial.
+If you don't have one, go to [Google cloud website](https://cloud.google.com) and signup for free trial.

 > **Wextractor Account**: Signup for a free account at https://wextractor.com/.
 We need it to get the key for the Indeed reviews API.

 > **Node.js & NPM**: Node.js preferred version "latest" & NPM preferred version "latest".
-If you don't have them on your machine, go to [Node.js Website](https://nodejs.org/en/) to download Node.js & NPM.
+If you don't have them on your machine, go to [Node.js website](https://nodejs.org/en/) to download Node.js & NPM.
 You can use [Glitch](https://glitch.com/) to run the App without installing Node.js on your machine.

 > **Local Tunnel Service**: You can use [Ngrok](http://ngrok.com) to run the App on your local machine.
 This will gives you a link to use as a callback url.
 If you will use [Glitch](https://glitch.com/), you don't need a local tunnel service.